katsanjib046/exercises/README.md

 # exercises
-Consists of random various exercises
+Consists of implementations of data structures and Algorithms in python.